LINGUAE CELTICAE

 Volume 18: An t-Oban & Latharna a Deas (Oban & South Lorn)

 Oban is the main focal point of the communities of northern Argyll.
 This harbour town acts as an economic and social bridge between the mainland communities of Lorn and the central Hebridean islands from Mull to Barra.
-As such Oban was always home of a considerable number of "exiles" from the stronger Gaelic-speaking island communities - a fact which strengthened the status of the language in this area for a long time.
-Parts of neighbouring Lorn were strongly Gaelic-speaking until World War II especially the islands of Seil and Luing.
+As such Oban was always home of a considerable number of “exiles” from the stronger Gaelic-speaking island communities – a fact which strengthened the status of the language in this area for a long time.
+Parts of neighbouring Lorn were strongly Gaelic speaking until World War II, especially the islands of Seil and Luing.
 There regrettably the language has almost gone.
 Nowadays despite recent educational efforts the profile of Gaelic is still remarkably low in the town of Oban and its hinterland.
-In order to halt the decline or even start a revival much stronger emphasis has to be laid upon educational provision from pre-school to secondary stages.
+To halt the decline or even start a revival much stronger emphasis must be laid upon educational provision from pre-school to secondary stages.

-The second edition of this report can be downloaded here (458 KB) in pdf format.
+The third edition of this report can be downloaded here (1.044 KB) in pdf format.

 The harbour of An t-Oban (Oban)